julienXX/julienxx.github.com/_posts/2015-07-13-contracts-with-ruby.md

 A contract ensures what kind of input a method expects (pre-condition), what it outputs (post-condition).
 It will define how our method behaves but also check its behavior.

 The gem `Contracts.ruby` allows us to decorate our methods with code that will check that the inputs and outputs correspond to what the contract specifies.
-Of course, one is not obliged to annotate each methods but I think that specifying a contract for your public API can only be beneficial.
+Of course, one is not obliged to annotate each method but I think that specifying a contract for your public API can only be beneficial.

 ## A first example